How’s the Saratoga California real estate market?

 There are no condominiums or townhomes in Monte Sereno at present.
 One of the major challenges for this city is to ensure that at least some housing units are deemed “affordable.”
 You can find the city’s housing plan here (a pdf online):

 Recently closed home sales in Monte Sereno

 Here are the quick statistics for the closed sales in the last complete month to give a sense of how things are going with the Monte Sereno real estate market.
 Sales data comes from my Monte Sereno Real Estate Report.
 Given that the supply of homes to study is tiny, what can we tell from this data?

 It’s true that an average Monte Sereno house is about $2.5 million, and often higher in the current market – a little steep for most folks!
-The current numbers definitely show a massive swing in price point, but this is mostly due to the minute inventory where the data is drawn from.
+With only two sold and two pending in February, the data won’t always be the most accurate.
 During times like this, it’s more important to look at the trends over multiple months than to base your understanding of the market off one month, and to compare with similar, nearby markets like Los Gatos.